 “So that if any one is in Christ, that one is a new creature; old things have passed away; behold, all things have become new.
 And all things are of God, who has reconciled us to Himself through Jesus Christ, and has given to us the ministry of reconciliation….”

 We find here that the born-again person becomes a “new Creature” or a new creation.
 Salvation is not simply moral reformation.
-It is not turning over a new leaf, “getting religion,” or adopting a new philosophy, or alternate lifestyle.
+It is not turning over a new leaf, “getting religion,” adopting a new philosophy, or an alternate lifestyle.
 Salvation involves a transformation of the soul.
-Literally, we are no longer simply human beings; we have become new creatures— Spirit Men.
-It is because of this that Paul tells us we will bear the image of the heavenly, just as we have born the image of the earthly.
+Literally, we are no longer simply human beings; we have become new creatures—Spirit Men.
+Because of this, Paul tells us we will bear the image of the heavenly, just as we have born the image of the earthly.

 The sum of all of these thoughts is this: When a person is born again, he or she receives the genuine anointing of the Holy Spirit to become a new creature.
 John put it this way in John 1:11-13:

 “He [Jesus] came unto his own, and his own received him not.
 But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name: Which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.”

 Salvation cannot originate with man.
 You must receive POWER to BECOME.
 That is the anointing we receive at salvation.

 The story now jumps forty days into the future.
 In Acts chapter 1, we find Jesus has been showing himself alive for forty days.
 At one point, over 500 people saw him at once.
 As He leads his band of disciples to a mountain for one last earthly visit before His ascension, He shares with them his final instructions: Wait in Jerusalem until you have received the promise of the Father and have been endued (invested or anointed) with power.